www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                                 * [x] Ensure, that the runners' subject is set correctly.
                             * [x] Make duplicate variable check complete.
                             * [x] Remove code duplicate in central parser.
                         * [x] Test AST parsing and AST interpretation by example.
-CURRENT -> Test this at `EditorTest#testGealParsing`.
+                          -> Test this at `EditorTest#testGealParsing`.
                             * [x] Remove concept of name expressions, as it is already covered by function calls without arguments and the parser is already mixing up these two.
                               The distinction has currently no practical use and introducing names later on will probably be easier,